University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/hybrid_genome_assembly/index.md

 Most of these hybrid assemblies will take more than 10mins each, so you won't be able to do many within the time limit of this practical.

 ### Questions

+ - *How many contigs and scaffold do you get for your assemblies?*

 Given the limited amount of time in this practical: